 How to Price Raffle Tickets

-First things first, it’s essential to know how much money your organisation aims to raise.
+First things first, it’s essential to know how much money your nonprofit organisation aims to earn.
 This value is your fundraiser’s ideal net proceeds minus its costs.

-Whether you print them yourself, have custom raffle tickets professionally produced, or use roll tickets, fees will be incurred.
-So, even if you’re planning to buy perforated paper and an ink cartridge to print them yourself, remember to factor that into raffle ticket printing costs!
+Whether you print them yourself, have custom tickets professionally produced, or use cloakroom tickets, fees will be incurred.
+So, even if you’re planning to buy perforated paper and an ink cartridge and print them yourself, don’t forget to factor in those costs!

-Pro tip: The look and feel of your raffle tickets affect perceived value.
-Check out our wide range of raffle ticket templates—they make getting great, quality tickets at a great price easy!
+Pro tip: The look and feel of your tickets affect your raffle’s perceived value.
+Professionally printed raffle tickets make a great impression and can help legitimise your fundraiser.
+Check out our hundreds of pre-designed raffle ticket templates.
+They make getting great, quality tickets at a great price easy!

 To minimise spending, try to solicit raffle prizes from local businesses and contacts (here are some excellent raffle prize ideas!).
 That said, sometimes you may need to pay part of the cost of your raffle’s amazing prizes, so be sure to include this in your calculations.